litestar-org/litestar/docs/usage/dto/2-creating-custom-dto-classes.rst

 the :class:`AbstractDTO <litestar.dto.base_dto.AbstractDTO>` abc.

 The following is a description of the methods of the protocol, and how they are used by Litestar.
-For detailed information on the signature of each method, see the :class:`reference docs <litestar.dto.interface.AbstractDTO>`.
+For detailed information on the signature of each method, see the :class:`reference docs <litestar.dto.base_dto.AbstractDTO>`.

 Abstract Methods
 ~~~~~~~~~~~~~~~~

-These methods must be implemented on any :class:`AbstractDTO <litestar.dto.interface.AbstractDTO>` subtype.
+These methods must be implemented on any :class:`AbstractDTO <litestar.dto.base_dto.AbstractDTO>` subtype.

 ``generate_field_definitions``
 ------------------------------

 This method receives the model type for the DTO and it should return a generator yielding
-:class:`DTOFieldDefinition<litestar.dto.datastructures.DTOFieldDefinition>` instances corresponding with
+:class:`DTOFieldDefinition<litestar.dto.data_structures.DTOFieldDefinition>` instances corresponding with
 the model fields.

 ``detect_nested_field``